DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception: Experiments

 \subsection{Qualitative Results}

 In \cref{fig:muses_all}, we present qualitative prediction results on MUSES under various conditions, demonstrating the strengths of our approach compared to existing methods.
 Under the clear day scenario, we accurately capture the tram in the distance and all four pedestrians on the left sidewalk, whereas other baselines overlook some of these persons.
-In the second example, our model successfully segments the person on the right edge and the cyclist on the left and even detects one of the smaller signs in the background.
+In the second example, we correctly identify wall regions on the side of the bridge in front and detect the bicycle on the left.
 In the foggy night scene, we are the only method that detects both the cyclist and the bicycle despite the very low visibility.
-In the snowy nighttime case, we correctly identify wall regions on the side of the bridge in front and detect the bicycle on the left.
 Finally, in the snow daytime scene, \Ours{} is the only method that predicts at least one of the two pedestrians on the left sidewalk, though it misses the second person, highlighting a limitation in detecting heavily occluded objects.
-Our method also occasionally confuses similar classes, such as ``wall'' and ``fence'' (4th and last rows).
+Our method occasionally confuses similar classes, such as ``wall'' and ``fence'' (last row).
 Nevertheless, these examples highlight how our depth-guided method improves detection under all environmental conditions.